Although still an emerging sector, a leading manufacturer has suggested that the wearables market ‘has set the bar so low’.

 Speaking out on the growing wearables market, MisFit co-founder Sonny Vu has suggested manufacturers have lowered consumers’ expectations to unreasonable levels, claiming the need for daily battery charges should not be tolerated by users.

 “One of the main reasons why people stop using their wearables is that they get frustrated at having to charge their devices all the time,” Vu said speaking exclusively with TrustedReviews.
-“It’s amazing that the whole wearables industry has set the bar so low.”

 With the MisFit Shine sporting only a basic array of wrist-based functionality that allows it to boast an impressive six month battery life, Vu has taken a dig a rivals, such as the high profile Samsung Galaxy Gear, which require nightly recharges.